- Download our Moving to New Zealand Guide (PDF)

-The country has a reputation for encouraging foreign investment.
-In addition to this, its openness to international trade, lack of government and business corruption and free-market economic reforms mean that it is recognised as one of the most business-friendly countries in the world.
+New Zealand's openness to international trade, lack of government and business corruption, free-market economic reforms, and its reputation for encouraging foreign investment mean that it is recognised as one of the most business-friendly countries in the world.

 Its stellar reputation for business does, however, mean that there is a high degree of competition.
 Having an awareness of the country’s business norms will give expats an added advantage in the corporate environment.

-The business dress code in New Zealand is difficult to pin down, although appearing well-groomed and presentable is highly valued.
-In more formal business settings, men tend to wear traditional dark suits while women wear business suits or appropriate dresses.
+The business dress code in New Zealand is difficult to pin down, although appearing well groomed and presentable is highly valued.
+In more formal business settings, men tend to wear traditional dark suits while women wear business suits or conservative dresses.
 Some industries do, however, exhibit a relaxed dress code where jeans and sports jackets are not an uncommon sight.
-The dress code of the office is entirely dependent on the industry.
+The dress code varies depending on the industry.

-Greetings in New Zealand are usually casual and consist of a handshake and direct eye contact.
+Greetings in New Zealand are fairly casual and consist of a handshake and direct eye contact.

 Gifts are not usually exchanged during business meetings.
-However, if invited to a colleague's home, be sure to take along wine, chocolates or flowers to say thanks.
+That said, if invited to a colleague's home, be sure to take along wine, chocolates or flowers to say thank you.
 Gifts are usually opened in the presence of the giver and should not be overly expensive.

-Women are treated as equals in the New Zealand workplace, often rising to senior corporate positions.
+Women are treated as equals in most workplaces in New Zealand, often rising to senior corporate positions.

 Business culture in New Zealand

 In some ways, the business culture in New Zealand conforms to a typically British model in that it is formal, reserved and conservative.
-However, New Zealand's corporate culture distinguishes itself with its characteristically South Pacific warmth and friendliness.
-This creates a relaxed yet professional atmosphere that is founded on egalitarianism.
+That said, the country's corporate culture distinguishes itself with its characteristically South Pacific warmth and friendliness.
+This creates a relaxed yet professional atmosphere.

-Although the general approach to management in New Zealand is hierarchical, with decisions being made by senior-level executives, ideas, input and collaboration, from all members of the organisation are also highly valued.
-At the same time, while most New Zealanders shun formal titles, it would be a good idea for expats to use these until instructed otherwise.
+Although the general approach to management in New Zealand is hierarchical, with decisions being made by senior-level executives, ideas, input and collaboration from all members of the organisation are also highly valued.
+At the same time, although formal titles such as Mr and Mrs are not commonly used in New Zealand, expats may wish to use them rather than first names until they are told otherwise.